-Applicants must identify a health or health-related outcome that is considered a key issue in their area, and the system of interrelated determinants that drive the outcome.
-They must also outline what actions are required to shape the health of the local population through cross-sector working.
+Applicants identified a health or health-related outcome that is considered a key issue in their area, and the system of interrelated determinants that drive the outcome.
+They also outlined what actions are required to shape the health of the local population through cross-sector working.

-In January 2020, up to 30 council-led projects were chosen to progress to the next round of selection.
+In January 2020, 32 council-led projects were chosen to progress to the next round of selection.